Dressing for a wedding is often more stressful than you anticipate and dress code confusion is often the cause. So, can you wear chinos to a wedding?

-Although a traditional woolen dress shirt is an option, you may feel that it’s a little too formal for the occasion.
+Although a 100% cotton dress shirt is the easiest option, you may feel that it’s a little too formal for the occasion.

 Plus, if the climate is particularly warm it can feel quite uncomfortable as the material isn’t the most breathable.

-Materials such as cotton and linen would be more appropriate and do come across as more casual.
+Materials such as linen would be appropriate for relaxed summer weddings.
+They’re breathable and the wrinkly texture does make it come across as more laid-back.

 These “relaxed” wrinkles do give linen a part of its charm, but if you feel it’s a little too crushed for a wedding make sure that access to an iron is available.

 A waistcoat can also work well when worn with chinos to a smart-casual wedding.
-If you’re looking to stand out a little and look a touch more formal for the occasion, a waistcoat may be the way to go.
+If you’re looking to stand out a little and look a touch sharper for the occasion, a waistcoat is a simple way to achieve it.

 If you choose to not wear a blazer, try rolling up those sleeves for a relaxed and summery look.

 The waistcoat you choose should ideally be quite casual.
 In other words, it shouldn’t appear as though it came from a 3-piece worsted wool suit.
 Chinos don’t really have any shine, so a shiny waistcoat will look awkward when combined.

 Instead, consider a waistcoat with a similar rugged texture.

 Waistcoats work particularly well for barn weddings and weddings taking place in the spring or fall.